laurenceyoon/how-to-organize-ismir/chairs-grant/README.md

 Grants Chairs collaborate with multiple teams to align priorities and execute logistics.
 Each stakeholder plays a distinct role.

 - **General Chairs**: Approve budget, provide strategic direction on DEI priorities, arbitrate policy questions (e.g., whether to include LBD authors).
-- **DEI Chairs**: Align on eligibility criteria for WIMIR categories; coordinate on promoting grants to underrepresented groups.
+- **DEI Chairs** (optional collaboration): Potential alignment on eligibility criteria for WIMIR categories and promoting grants to underrepresented groups.
+In 2025, the main collaboration was providing waiver codes for WIMIR mentees; broader coordination on grant criteria was not needed but could be beneficial in future years if DEI Chairs have specific inclusivity priorities to integrate.
 - **Registration Chairs**: Generate and manage waiver codes; track which grant recipients have registered; flag issues (e.g., recipient didn't use code).
 - **Local Organization Chairs**: Coordinate hotel room blocks, arrange logistics for accommodation grant recipients, handle special accommodation requests (accessibility needs, dietary restrictions at breakfast).
 - **Scientific Program Chairs**: Determine paper acceptance timeline (which governs author grant deadline); provide list of accepted paper authors for verification.